David Ferrie: Allegations of involvement in the Kennedy assassination

 On November 25, Martin was contacted by the FBI.
 Martin told the FBI that Ferrie might have hypnotized Oswald into assassinating Kennedy.
 The FBI considered Martin's evidence unreliable.
 Nevertheless, FBI agents interviewed Ferrie twice about Martin's allegations.
 Ferrie admitted that he had made public and private statements criticizing Kennedy's actions during the Bay of Pigs, but he denied ever stating that the President should be killed.
 He stated that he had no recollection of having met Oswald and if he had the meeting would have been "very casual".
 Ferrie stated that Martin had "bedeviled him in every manner possible" since sending him out of Gill's office in an "undiplomatic manner" in June 1963.
 Gill told the FBI that Martin blamed Ferrie for not getting a job and subsequently "slandered Ferrie at every opportunity".
 The FBI also interviewed about 20 other people in connection with Martin's allegations.
 The FBI said that it was unable to develop a substantial case against Ferrie.
 An inquiry by the House Select Committee on Assassinations, conducted a decade and a half later, concluded that the FBI's "overall investigation of the 544 Camp Street issue at the time of the assassination was not thorough."

 After learning of the allegations, Ferrie contacted several of his former Civil Air Patrol associates for more information about Oswald.
 Former cadet Roy McCoy told the FBI that "Ferrie had come by looking for photographs of the cadets to see if Oswald was pictured in any photos of Ferrie's squadron."
 Some of this information reached Jim Garrison, the district attorney of New Orleans, who had become increasingly interested in the assassination after a chance meeting with Louisiana Senator Russell Long in late 1966.
 Garrison said that Long told him: "Those fellows on the Warren Commission were dead wrong.
 There's no way in the world that one man could have shot up Jack Kennedy that way."

-In December 1966, Garrison interviewed Jack Martin.
+In December 1966, Garrison interviewed Martin.
 Martin claimed that during the summer of 1963, Ferrie, Banister, Oswald, and a group of anti-Castro Cuban exiles were involved in operations against Castro's Cuba that included gun running activities and burglarizing armories.
 Garrison later wrote: "The Banister apparatus ... was part of a supply line that ran along the Dallas–New Orleans–Miami corridor.
 These supplies consisted of arms and explosives for use against Castro's Cuba."